 A toxic company culture will pour into the remote side of work too, so it’s important to focus on both aspects of the workplace, and how they fit together as a whole.
 Most of the time, it starts with being realistic about your expectations.

-Managing employee expectation means understanding the many benefits remote working provides and revisiting your policy to account for the needs of your people.
+Managing employee expectations means understanding the many benefits remote working provides and revisiting your policy to account for the needs of your people.

 A great policy backed up by dependable metrics can be a recipe for success, but when it’s too rigid, it can hold you back.
 Updating your policy as you go is the best way to cultivate a flexible approach.